-Jennifer L. Miller, age 59, has served as a director since February 2015.
-Since January 2012, Ms. Miller has served as Executive Vice President and, since 2010, Chief Sustainability Officer of Sappi North America, the U.S. subsidiary of Sappi Limited, a producer of coated fine paper.
-From 2002 to January 2012, Ms. Miller held senior management positions at Sappi North America, including Executive Vice President - Strategic Marketing and Executive Vice President - Publishing.
+Jennifer L. Miller, age 61, has served as a director since 2015.
+Since September 2015, Ms. Miller has served as Chief Business Sustainability Officer of Sappi North America, the U.S. subsidiary of Sappi Limited, a producer of coated fine paper.
+From 2002 to August 2015, Ms. Miller held senior management positions at Sappi North America, including Executive Vice President and Chief Sustainability Officer, Executive Vice President - Strategic Marketing and Executive Vice President - Publishing.
 She also serves on the board of directors of Sappi Fine Paper North America.
 We believe that Ms. Miller is qualified to serve as a director because of her qualifications and experience, including in the energy utility industry, where she previously served as general counsel for a gas utility, and more recently her sustainability leadership role at a multi-national coated paper company.
 We believe her direct experience and understanding of how commercial/industrial enterprises evaluate and plan for energy efficiency initiatives are particularly valuable to the Board and management as they continue to develop strategies for the commercial/industrial market.